Disambiguation: this page is for the split version of Dusky Thrush. Subspecies naumanni is now found in Naumann's Thrush

 - Underwing almost entirely buffy-rufous

-Females are similar but have less contrast.
+Females are similar but have a less contrasting dull gray back and crown.

 Similar Species